An airplane departs from Chicago O'Hare International Airport

 Terminal 5

-The international terminal has two lounges: the SAS Lounge and Swissport Lounge, which hosts a number of international airline members.
-The SAS Lounge is home to Asiana Airlines and is temporarily closed.
-The Swissport Lounge serves Air India, Alitalia, Royal Jordanian, Etihad Airways, LOT Polish Airways, Turkish Airlines, Emirates, Finnair, and Priority Pass customers.
-It is located between gates M7 and M8.
+The ORD international terminal has two lounges.
+The SAS Lounge, home to Asiana Airlines, is near Gate M19.
+The Swissport Lounge serves Air India, Alitalia, Royal Jordanian, Etihad Airways, LOT Polish Airways, Turkish Airlines, Emirates, Finnair, and also Priority Pass customers.
+It is located between Gates M7 and M8.
 Unlike other lounges, access is open to all travelers regardless of travel class, as long as they have a lounge membership program.
-The lounge has a full-bar, snacks, and WiFi.
+The lounge has a full-bar, snacks, and Wifi.

 Lounge: Swissport Lounge